MoralisWeb3/MoralisDocumentation/moralis-server/users/crypto-login.md

 ### WalletConnect

+Moralis also supports authentication using WalletConnect.

+{% tabs %}
+{% tab title="JavaScript" %}
 {% embed url="https://www.youtube.com/watch?v=UP6MfkU3Bkg" %}
 Practical Demo how to login your users to you dapp with any wallet.
 {% endembed %}

-Moralis also supports authentication using WalletConnect.
 First add the provider by adding the script (make sure to use the latest version, see [https://github.com/WalletConnect/walletconnect-monorepo/releases](https://github.com/WalletConnect/walletconnect-monorepo/releases)):

 ```javascript
 <script src="https://github.com/WalletConnect/walletconnect-monorepo/releases/download/1.6.2/web3-provider.min.js"></script>